-The Primary Dealer Network will reinforce the Commission capacity and ensure transparency relations with banks that support the placement of the EU borrowing.
+The Primary Dealer Network reinforces the Commission capacity and ensures transparency relations with banks that support the placement of the EU borrowing.

-To be able to place the full size of NextGenerationEU under optimal conditions, the Commission will use bonds with varying maturities as well as short-term debt instruments – EU-Bills.
+To be able to place the full size of NextGenerationEU under optimal conditions, the Commission uses bonds with varying maturities as well as short-term debt instruments – EU-Bills.

 Auctions and syndications

-To achieve this, the Commission will combine syndications and auctions:
+To achieve this, the Commission uses a combination of syndications and auctions:

-To ensure greater cost-efficiency, the Commission will add auctions to its toolbox.
+To ensure greater cost-efficiency, the Commission is adding auctions to its toolbox.
 Auctions are the favoured preferred issuance technique of large sovereigns like Germany and France (used for more than 90% of their volumes).
-Auctions will be conducted by a best-in class auction platform to ensure a good execution of these new funding operations.
-The Commission will use the auction format to issue all of its EU-Bills as well as some of its longer-term bonds
+The Commission has decided to use the auction system TELSAT by Banque de France to carry out its auction operations.
+The Commission will use the auction format to issue all of its EU-Bills as well as some of its longer-term bonds.